 Free CPA REG (Taxation & Regulation) Ethics, Professional Responsibilities and Federal Tax Procedures Practice Questions

-Practice ethics and federal tax procedures for the CPA REG exam.
-Questions test Treasury Circular 230, practitioner penalties, IRS audit procedures, and professional responsibilities in tax practice.
+Ethics and federal tax procedures on the CPA REG exam cover Treasury Circular 230 (practitioner standards), preparer penalties, IRS audit procedures, taxpayer rights, and professional responsibilities in tax practice.

 Sample Questions